 Professor Anna Vignoles

 Anna Vignoles is a Professor of Education at the Faculty of Education, University of Cambridge.
-She is a Fellow of the British Academy (FBA), a trustee of the Nuffield Foundation, and Advisor to the Economic and Social Research Council.
+She is a Commander of the Order of the British Empire (CBE), a Fellow of the British Academy (FBA), a trustee of the Nuffield Foundation, and Advisor to the Economic and Social Research Council.

 Anna Vignoles' academic interests include:

 Anna studies inequalities in education access and achievement and has published widely on widening participation into higher education and on the socioeconomic gap in pupil achievement.